 - Use a clean utensil to spoon it out to keep the bacteria uncontaminated (as in don't use the same one that you dipped in the mustard or licked)

 - The solids are really good (and bacteria-rich) but so is the liquid, so use both.
-I put the spicy liquid in salad dressing, guacamole, salsa, sauces etc
+I put the spicy liquid in salad dressing, guacamole, salsa, sauces etc (or purée it together for a smooth sauce).

 - This keeps in your fridge, covered for months.